afronski/awsgentleman-live-stream-examples/README.md

 ## What is it?

-It is set of examples that I have prepared for the livestreaming sessions for [AWS Gentleman](https://awsgentleman.com) initiative on [Twitch](https://twitch.tv/afronski).
+It is set of examples that I have prepared for the livestreaming sessions for [AWS Gentleman](https://awsgentleman.com/live).

 ## Livestream 2: Amazon VPC and AWS Networking